dotnet/csharpstandard/standard/interfaces.md

 > }
 > ```
 >
-> the `ICloneable.Clone` member of `C` becomes the implementation of `Clone` in ‘ICloneable’ because explicit interface member implementations take precedence over other members.
+> the `ICloneable.Clone` member of `C` becomes the implementation of `Clone` in `ICloneable` because explicit interface member implementations take precedence over other members.
 >
 > *end example*